munificent/craftinginterpreters/book/chunks-of-bytecode.md

     didn't appear.

 *   It can be a chore to craft a valid program that tickles some obscure corner of the implementation.
-This is particularly true for highly-optimized compilers where you may need to write convoluted code to ensure that you end up on just the right optimization path where a bug may be hiding.
+This is particularly true for highly optimized compilers where you may need to write convoluted code to ensure that you end up on just the right optimization path where a bug may be hiding.